Elexacaftor/tezacaftor/ivacaftor: Canada

 In June 2020, Health Canada approved the combination for people aged 12 years and older.
 In September 2021, the provinces Alberta and Saskatchewan announced they will join Ontario in funding the medication.
-They will determine coverage on a case-by-case basis using criteria that has not yet been announced.
+They will determine coverage on a case-by-case basis using criteria that have not yet been announced.

 European Union

 In June 2020, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) recommended approval of the combination for the treatment of cystic fibrosis.
 It was approved for medical use in the European Union in August 2020.